linkerd/website/linkerd.io/content/2/tasks/configuring-retries.md

 ```

 Actual requests represent all requests that the client actually sends, including
-both original requests and retries.
+original requests and retries.
 Effective requests only count the original
 requests.
-Since an original request may trigger one or more retries, the actual request volume is usually higher
+Since an original request may trigger one or more retries, the actual
-than the effective request volume.
+request volume is usually higher than the effective request volume when retries
+are enabled.
 Since an original request may fail the first time, but a retry of
-that request might succeed, the effective success rate is usually ([but not always](/2/tasks/configuring-timeouts/#monitoring-timeouts)) higher than
+that request might succeed, the effective success rate is usually ([but not
+always](/2/tasks/configuring-timeouts/#monitoring-timeouts)) higher than the
-the actual success rate when retries are enabled.
+actual success rate.